ASTON MARTIN DB9 V12 2dr Volante Touchtronic Auto

-Type: Used Year: 2008 Make: ASTON MARTIN Model: DB9 Trim: V12 2dr Volante Touchtronic Auto Body: Convertible Trans: Automatic Mileage: 33410 Engine Size: 5900 Ext Color: ONYX BLACK
+Type: Used Year: 2007 Make: ASTON MARTIN Model: DB9 Trim: V12 2dr Volante Touchtronic Auto Body: Convertible Trans: Automatic Mileage: 27011 Engine Size: 5935 Ext Color: Onyx Black

-Bluetooth Telephone preparation, Cruise control, Rear parking sensor, Servotronic speed sensitive power steering, Organic electroluminescent (OEL) displays, Satellite navigation system, Trip computer, 700W Audio system with dolby pro logic II,A very well cared for car that we have been taking care of over the last few years.
-Great spec example with piano veneer and matching door cappings, Just serviced and with 12 months warranty.
+High Spec Alarm, Bluetooth Telephone Connectivity, Brake Calipers Silver, Piano Black Veneer, Optional Front Grille, Parking Distance Control - Front, Linn 260W With Limbik 5.1, Garage Door Opener with Auto Dim Mirror, Seat Belt Warm Charcoal, Front Stone Guards, Wind Deflector, Full Service History, One Owner, Alloy Wheels

 United Kingdom